christensenacademy/christensen-academy/modules/css-basics/challenges/color-challenge.md

 ```

 ##Portfolio
-You should create a folder named `color-challenge` inside of your `css-basics` folder. `page-1.html` and `page-2.html` along with a single external stylesheet should be present in this folder.
+You should create a folder named `color-challenge` inside of your `css-basics` folder. `page-1.html` and `page-2.html`, along with a single external stylesheet, should be present in this folder.